 Product Specialist, S400 + Luminaires

-Michael graduated from the University of North Carolina School of the Arts with a BFA in Lighting Design.
+Michael graduated from the University of North Carolina School of the Arts in 2014 with a BFA in Lighting Design.

 General Manager, Audio